Michaela000/EPICHAD/_sources/data.md

 ### How was the dataset search conducted?

- -> searched on open data websites like openneuro.org
+ - searched on open data websites like openneuro.org

 ### How was the dataset obtained?

- -> obtained dataset via download from openneuro.org
+ - obtained dataset via download from openneuro.org

 ### What kind of data was utilized within the project?

  - Dataset of EEG recordings containing high-frequency oscillation markings for 30 pediadric patients with epilepsy
  - This study consists of 30 human subjects.
  - 14 subjects were classified as children, with the age from 0.7-6.6 years.
- - T other 16 subjects were classified as adults with the age 7.1-17.4 years.
+ - The other 16 subjects were classified as adults with the age 7.1-17.4 years.
-All subjects need to have focal or generalized epilepsy.
+ - All subjects need to have focal or generalized epilepsy.

 ### What kind of data was generated within the project?

- -> EEG data based on 10-20 system; high-frequency oscillations (HFO)
+ - EEG data based on 10-20 system; high-frequency oscillations (HFO)
 ### How was the data organized?

  * Main directory (hfo/)